Starbucks Barista

 Any suggestions as to how I can cut down the calories when I get the tastier stuff on the Starbucks menu?
 Like, are there any ingredient substitutions that cut the calories significantly but I'd barely notice a difference in taste?

-Asked by mmm... about 12 years ago
+Asked by mmm... almost 13 years ago

 Nope, not that will significantly reduce your calories.
 In order to do so you will have to sacrifice something.
 A good place to start is a smaller cup if you want the exact same taste.
 Otherwise, for a minor effect cut the number of syrup pumps by 1.